-Total Amount Unfunded Commitments Redemption Frequency Notice Period External Investment Pool (PRIT) (1) \$ 705,763,910 2,863,638 449,652 \$ - - - Monthly (1) $N/A^{(2)}$ $N/A^{(3)}$ 24 Hours (1) N/A (2) N/A (3) Total Investments Measured at the NAV \$ 709,077,200
+Total Amount Unfunded Commitments Redemption Frequency Redemption Notice Period External Investment Pool (PRIT) (1) \$ 688,874,681 \$ - Monthly (1) 24 Hours (1) Private Equity (2) 1,367,019 - N/A (2) N/A (2) Total Investments Measured at - the NAV \$ 690,241,700

-- (1) External Investment Pool (PRIT) -The System is a participating retirement system in the PRIT fund.
+- (1) External Investment Pool (PRIT) The System is a participating retirement system in the PRIT fund.
 The system owns units, or shared in the PRIT fund, which is a pooled investment trust.
 The fair values of the investments in this type have been determined using the NAV per share (or its equivalent) of the System's ownership in the pool.
 Investments in the fund can be redeemed on a monthly basis with written notice submitted by the first business day of the month of redemption. - (2) Private equity This investment type includes investments in 4 private equity funds that invest primarily in private domestic and international companies of diversified industries.
 The fair value measurements of this type have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
 The investments can never be redeemed from the funds.
 Distributions from each fund will be received as the underlying investments of the funds are liquidated.
-It is expected that the underlying assets of the funds will be liquidated over the next 1 to 5 years. - (3) Real estate This investment type includes investments in 3 funds that invest in real estate.
-The fair value measurements of this type have been determined using the NAV per share (or its equivalent) of the System's ownership interest in partners' capital.
-The investments can never be redeemed from the funds.
-Distributions from each fund will be received as the underlying investments of the funds are liquidated.
-It is expected that the underlying assets of the funds will be liquidated over the next 1 to 5 years
+It is expected that the underlying assets of the funds will be liquidated over the next one to five years.

-NOTE 4 - FUNDING POLICY
+NOTE 4 FUNDING POLICY

 Chapter 32 of MGL governs the contributions of plan members and member employers.
 Depending on their employment date, active System members must contribute anywhere between 5%-9% of their gross regular compensation.
 Members hired after December 31, 1978 must contribute an additional 2% of regular compensation in excess of \$30,000.
 Employees in Group 1 hired on or after April 2, 2012 with 30 years of creditable service or greater will pay a base contribution rate of 6%.
 These deductions earn interest at a rate determined by PERAC that vests based upon years of service.
 Employers are required to pay into the System its share of the system-wide actuarial determined contribution, in accordance with Chapter 32, Section 22D of MGL, apportioned among the employers based on annual employer normal cost and amortization payments to pay the unfunded actuarial accrued liability.
-For the year ended December 31, 2017, active member contributions totaled \$31,592,837 and employer contributions totaled \$50,599,326.
+For the year ended December 31, 2018, active member contributions totaled \$33,362,836 and employer contributions totaled \$55,674,504.